Etyre/Engineered-Efficacy-/Intentionality-and-Productivity-system.md

 I've trained my self to spring out of bed as soon as I wake up, so that I am standing and moving within a second or two of opening my eyes.

+This is important because my bed is cozy.
+If I don't get up immediately, I'm apt to snuggle up in there and then fall asleep for another hour or two, pushing back my sleep schedule.

 You can do this with offline habit training: just practice (during the day, when you're fully awake), laying down in bed with your eyes closed, and then opening your eyes and jumping out of bed.
 Do 10 reps of this, being careful to reset after each one, so that you're not practicing *getting back into bed*, each time.

 I've sometimes used a mantra in this moment as well, to remind me why I care